ChainSafe/game-docs-v2/docs/v2/8_in-game-marketplace.md

 :::info

-Allows for interaction with the web3.unity SDK marketplace endpoints.
+The following section goes through the various web3.unity marketplace endpoints that are available and the types of interactions allowed for games that implement marketplace features.

 :::

 ## Create Approval Transaction

-In order to interact with the marketplace an account must be given approval by the minting interface.
-This is easily achieved using the web3.unity SDK's **EVM.CreateApproveTransaction** class method.
-A sample code snippet is provided below and please refer to **CreateApproval.cs** and **CreateApproval** prefabs provided in the SDK.
+In order to interact with the marketplace, an account must be given approval by the minting interface.
+This is achieved by using the web3.unity SDK's `EVM.CreateApproveTransaction` class method.
+A sample code snippet is provided below.
+Please refer to the `CreateApproval.cs` and `CreateApproval` prefabs provided in the SDK.

 ```csharp
 using System;